jonnor/ESC-CNN-microcontroller/report/report.md

 ## Dataset

-The dataset used is Urbansound8K, described in chapter `TODO: ref`.
+The dataset used is Urbansound8K, described in chapter \ref{chapter:datasets}.
-The 10 classes can be seen in \ref{table:urbansound8k-classes}.
+The 10 classes in the dataset are listed in Table \ref{table:urbansound8k-classes}, and Figure \ref{figure:urbansound8k-examples} shows example audio spectrograms.

 \begin{table}
 \centering